Updating Training Materials Quickly and Efficiently

 UPDATING TRAINING MATERIALS QUICKLY AND EFFICIENTLY

 Medium- and large-size organizations face content consistency challenges all the time.
 We know that overcoming these challenges may feel like an uphill battle or a backburner project constantly overshadowed by more urgent needs, but it does not have to be so difficult.
-With the right strategies, updating and, more importantly, maintaining current training content can become easier, faster, and more efficient.
+With the right strategies, updating, and more importantly, maintaining your training content can become easier, faster, and more efficient.

 But, how do you get started?

 First things first, you have to take stock of all the training materials and Standard Operating Procedures (SOPs) you have.
 Once you have located all of your SOPs and training materials, you need to figure out which SOPs are referenced by which training materials and record this information in a clear, usable way.
 Knowing exactly which SOPs are referenced where can make the updating process significantly faster and easier.
 There are a couple of ways to do this, and it can be useful to incorporate both methods.